TarunSinghD/hello-world/README.md

 Hello, my name is Tarun.
 I am a Grad student at CU Boulder.
 I am learning to use git as part of my version control class.

+I have cloned a local repo and making changes from there.